 - Type 1 diabetes is less common than type 2 diabetes.

 - 5 to 10 percent of people with diabetes in New Zealand have Type 1 diabetes.

 Type 2 diabetes is when your cells have become insulin resistant or your body doesn’t produce enough insulin to keep you healthy.

-- Type 2 diabetes usually develops in adults but it is becoming more common in children.
+- Type 2 diabetes usually develops in adults but it is becoming more common in young people.

-- Type 2 diabetes is the only type of diabetes linked with obesity.
+- Type 2 diabetes is the only type of diabetes linked to, but not always caused by, obesity.

 Diabetes in pregnancy

-Pregnant women can also develop diabetes.
+Pregnant people can also develop diabetes.
 This is known as gestational diabetes (or ‘diabetes in pregnancy’).
 It usually goes away when the baby is born.

 Diabetes New Zealand